AndressaLF/game-guess_the_value/README.md

 ## README

-This project is a game developed using the python language.
-Its development encompasses, among other concepts:
+This project is a game developed using the python language. ts development used the python concepts:

 - Object Oriented Programming
 - File partitioning